 New Zealanders do not need a Bridging Visa

-New Zealand citizens do not require a Bridging Visa when applying for a permanent visa, such as the NZ 189 Visa.
+New Zealand citizens do not require a Bridging Visa when applying for a permanent visa.
 The Special Category Visa (SCV) does not expire, so will remain in effect until the permanent visa is finalised.

 The Department of Home Affairs have a “one size fits all” computer system.
 SCVs may be advised they have been granted Bridging Visa A. The Bridging Visa status is “in-active” because you already hold a substantive visa, the SCV.